pramsey/crunchyblog/generate-time-series/index.md

     '1 week'::interval) a
 ```

-Fortunately there is another PostgreSQL function to make use of the bins, `width_bucket()`.
+Fortunately there is another PostgreSQL function to make use of the bins array, `width_bucket()`.
 We can feed our bins into `width_bucket()` as an array to get back counts in each bucket.

 ```sql
 WITH a AS (